spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-alertmanager-receiver.md

 Then, log in as the bot using any Matrix client of your choosing, accept the room invitation from the bot's account, and log out.

-You may optionally adjust `matrix_alertmanager_receiver_config_matrix_room_mapping` to create a mapping between the new room and its ID.
-It provides cleaner `/alert/` URLs.

 ## Adjusting the playbook configuration

 Add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file.
 Make sure to replace `ACCESS_TOKEN_HERE` with the one created [above](#get-an-access-token).